 It’s also important to track overall trends in file system activity to surface any unusual behavior.
 For example, aggregating logs by file access event type, like create, modify, or delete, makes it easy to spot anomalous spikes in certain activity.
 You can then dive into the relevant logs to look at the users behind the spikes.

 Keywords attribute, you can further break down events by whether they were successful or not.
 This can help you identify spikes in failed operations, which might indicate an unauthorized user trying to access files.

 Real-time knowledge of potentially suspicious activity across your file system is key to ensuring the security of your sensitive data.
-Datadog Security Monitoring provides out-of-the-box Threat Detection Rules to notify you when Datadog identifies specific activity.
+Datadog Cloud SIEM provides out-of-the-box Threat Detection Rules to notify you when Datadog identifies specific activity.
 For example, the rule below looks for more than 10 failed file access attempts from a single user, which might indicate someone attempting to access files they don’t have permissions for.

 You can easily create custom rules for your specific environment.
 For example, if you have particularly important file shares (

 ShareName), or even entire file systems (